gloriabenoit/DNAnexus-GWAS/docs/input.md

 dx ls "/Bulk/Whole genome sequences"
 ```

-On DNAnexus, when a job is executed, a worker is spun up in the cloud, then the job's code and inputs are downloaded to that worker and exectuted.
-This is the standard behavior, but inputs can also be mounted to avoid their downloading costs.

 ### PLINK2

 PLINK2 can read both BGEN and PLINK format.
 Therefore, we have 4 ways of inputing genetic data: